Facilities & Space Use Policy

 Firearms are generally prohibited on campus.
 See the Minnesota State Board Policy 5.21 here: http://www.minnstate.edu/board/policy/521.html Certain exceptions apply in accordance with the Minnesota Citizens’ Personal Protection Act of 2003 (MCPPA).

-Skateboards, in-line skates and bicycles are permitted on property controlled by the University for the purpose of transportation only and are prohibited from use inside any University facilities, unless approved during sponsored campus events.
+Skateboards, in-line skates, bicycles and hoverboards are permitted on property controlled by the University for the purpose of transportation only and are prohibited from use inside any University facilities, unless approved during sponsored campus events.
 Jumping, stunts, use on structures or ramps and/or imprudent operations are prohibited.
 Pedestrians have the right-of-way on all sidewalks.
 Only hoverboards manufactured in 2018 or later AND stamped with an Underwriters Laboratories (UL) 2272 certification will be allowed to be stored in University buildings, including residence halls.
 The use, possession, charging or storage of any non-certified hoverboard in University buildings and residence halls is strictly prohibited.
 Hoverboard use may be permitted inside University facilities ONLY during approved sponsored campus events.

 Any decision made pursuant to this policy may be appealed to the Vice President of Finance and Administration whose decision is final.
 The appeal must clearly identify where the previous decision was incorrect.

 MSUM does not assume any responsibility or obligation resulting from its decision to make its facilities and any other property controlled by the University available pursuant to this policy nor does such a decision implicate support for an individual or organization’s objectives.